Stretch Your Legs with These 5 Iconic Blue Mountain Walks

 You will pass through lush rainforest with Jurassic-style ferns which prove a well-shaded track, throughout.
 With abundant native flora and fauna to admire, there are plenty of reasons to take a pit stop.

 The impressive scenery is sure to leave you in awe as you meander over creek crossings, around waterfalls and through sandstone canyons.
-If you’re coming to the end of the route and don’t feel like you’ve got your blood pumping yet, don’t worry, this track saves the thigh-burning staircase ‘till the end.
+It serves you with everything one would imagine hiking in Australia to be like.
+If you’re coming to the end of the route of this Australian great walk, and don’t feel like you’ve got your blood pumping yet, don’t worry, this track saves the thigh-burning staircase ‘till the end.

 Duration: 3 ½ hours